jeremybrooks/SuprSetr/README.md

 ## Known Issues

  * Flickr seems to limit sets to 4,500 images
+ * Picking a set image doesn't work when using proxy

 ## Testing
 Things that have been tested and seem to work.
 Parenthesis indicate the operating